 1. Lack of Progress in Elementary School

 Fortunately, most learning disabilities in children are recognized and accounted for while the child is still in elementary school.
-It’s beneficial to watch for signs of a learning disability early on in a child’s education, because then the child can receive support and coping strategies from early on.
+It’s beneficial to watch for signs of a learning disability early on in a child’s education because then the child can receive support and coping strategies from early on.

 There are many reasons why a child may not progress in school, but a significant stunt in progress in elementary school is a more pronounced problem that’s hard to miss.
-This is especially noticeable if you believe the child’s lack in progress does not reflect their true intelligence.
+This is especially noticeable if you believe the child’s lack of progress does not reflect their true intelligence.
 Pay attention to the child’s participation and interest in school in addition to teacher feedback and grades.

 2. Poor Literacy Skills

 Poor reading and writing skills are some of the more specific problems that manifest with learning disabilities.
 This does not mean the child isn’t smart.
 Poor performance in this area means that the disability prevents the child from completing tasks that come more naturally to others.
 Here are some specific reading and writing skills to watch out for in children:

 - Difficulty reading or understanding what they read